France in the Eurovision Song Contest 2009: Background

-The French national broadcaster, France Télévisions, broadcasts the event within France and delegates the selection of the nation's entry to the television channel France 3.
-France 3 confirmed that France would participate in the 2009 Eurovision Song Contest on 18 July 2008.
-The French broadcaster had used both national finals and internal selection to choose the French entry in the past.
-The French entries from 2005 to 2007 were selected via a national final that featured several competing acts.
+As part of its duties as participating broadcaster, France Télévisions organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed that it would participate in the 2009 contest on 18 July 2008.
+The French broadcaster had used both national finals and internal selection to choose its entry in the past.
+The French entries from to were selected via a national final that featured several competing acts.
 In 2008, the broadcaster opted to internally select the French entry, a procedure that was continued in order to select the 2009 entry.